krisztin/foodpoison-chrome/README.md

 ![rating image displayed and aligned properly right after restaurant name](https://res.cloudinary.com/du2vvjrb5/image/upload/v1569333893/blog/notfound_oy6vsy.png)

 #### What I've managed to accomplish today:

 - Added a regex in the restaurant name's chop location variable because it turns out Deliveroo sometimes puts brackets in the name as well...

 ```
 const restaurantChopLocation = deliverooRestaurantName.search(/(-|\()/g)
 ```

-- The API fetch now has a condition that checks if there's a result, if not then a custom made "no result" image pops up *(see above image)*
+- The API fetch now has a condition that checks if there's a result, if not then a custom made "no result" image pops up _(see above image)_
+- Proper (final?) placement of the rating/certificate image